artem-zinnatullin/jet-image-loader/README.md

 3) __JetImageLoader already has basic implementations for all this things__:
 <pre>
     1 Downloader implemetation      — HttpWebRequestDownloader based on HttpWebRequest class 1 Memory cache implementation   — WeakMemoryCache based on ConditionalWeakTable with weak references and auto GC cleaning (very cool)
-    2 Storage cache implementation — LimitedStorageCache with configurable limit in bytes to store on disk and stupid :) UnlimitedStorageCache implementation
+    2 Storage cache implementations — LimitedStorageCache with configurable limit in bytes to store on disk and stupid :) UnlimitedStorageCache implementation
 </pre>